RoadmapStudios/commercebird/README.md

 This plugin is certified by Zoho and is also available in the Zoho Marketplace.

 ## How to install and test
+1. run `composer dump-autoload` if classes added or changed
-1. run `composer install` on root dir (first time only)
+2. run `composer install` on root dir (first time only)
-2. Go to admin/assets and run `npm i && npm run dev`
+3. Go to admin/assets and run `npm i && npm run dev`
-3. Go to wp-admin and activate plugin
+4. Go to wp-admin and activate plugin

 ## How to build a zip
 1. run ./build.sh